Reformatory: Reformatories and industrial schools

 Reformatory schools were penal facilities originating in the 19th century that provided for juvenile offenders.
 They were certified by the government starting in 1850.
 As society's values changed, the use of reformatories declined and they were coalesced by an act of Parliament into a single structure known as approved schools.
 Although similar in some of their practice, industrial schools were intended to prevent vulnerable children becoming criminal.

 There was a perceived rise in juvenile delinquency in the early 19th century; whereas in a rural economy very young children could gain paid employment doing tasks such as bird scaring and stone gathering.
 These opportunities were not available in the cities.
 Youngsters were very visible on the streets.
 In 1816, Parliament set up a ‘Committee for Investigating the Alarming Increase in Juvenile Crime in the Metropolis’, in 1837 the writer Charles Dickens published Oliver Twist, a story about a child involved in a street gang, and in 1847 it was recognised in the Juvenile Offences Act 1847 that juvenile offenders under 14 should be tried in a special court and not an adult court.
 Begging and vagrancy was rife, and it was these low level misdemeanours that caused the magistrates to send vulnerable youngsters to industrial schools to learn to be industrious, and learn skills that would make then more employable.

 More serious crimes required an element of punishment, but in an environment away from older prisoners who would have a negative effect on the youngster.
 The power to set up such an establishment was given in the Youthful Offenders Act 1854 (also known as the Reformatory Schools Act 1854).
 This provided financial assistance and support for reformatory schools for convicted young offenders as an alternative to prison.
 Industrial schools were regularised three years later by the Industrial Schools Act 1857.

 Early reformatories

-The first juvenile prison was the 1838 Parkhurst prison on the Isle of Wight.
-Separation of youngsters had been proposed earlier by Peel's Gaols Act 1823, but implementation had generally failed.
-From 1824 to 1826 some boys were housed on the prison hulk, Captivity (the former Bellerophon).
-Even earlier in 1817, Samuel Hoare the Quaker banker and philanthropist and the architect James Bevan, had proposed a new suitable prison: there was no consensus as to whether a prison should be for deterrence, retribution, punishment, removing a cause of nuisance or reforming the prisoner.
-Parkhurst aimed to reform the prisoner, provide some education and prepare the youngster to be transported as a free man to the colonies in Australia.